cvmllab/Leaf-Spot-Attention-Network/README.md

 # LeafSpotAttentionNetwork

-It was written in MATLAB.
+This code is an implementation of our paper "Leaf spot attention network for apple leaf disease identification" published in IEEE/CVF Conference on Computer Vision and Pattern Recognition (IEEE CVPR), Agriculture-Vision Workshop, 2020.

+The proposed model can be used not only for apple leaves, but also for classification of various leaf diseases.

+This source code was implemented in Matlab 2019a version and tested on Window 10.

-'train.m' is the source code for training the network.
+-     'train.m' is the source code to train the proposed leaf spot attention network.

-'evaluate.m' is the source code to test the network
+-     'evaluate.m' is the source code to test the pretrained network.

-'result.pptx' is a ppt containing the result of the network that was added after adding data
+For reference, more training images are added to train our leaf spot attention network.
+Therefore, its classification results are slightly different from those in the paper.

-The dataset and network are large and need to be downloaded.
+The dataset and our pretrained network can be downloaded.

 Dataset : https://drive.google.com/file/d/1zSRzOvAQydPufVLcCzYRWgunNVztBUxe/view?usp=sharing